lukejacksonn/hyperapp-wiki/Build-Pipeline.md

-To create HyperApp applications ready for production you will be using a build pipeline.
+To create applications ready for production you will be using a build pipeline.

 A modern build pipeline consists of: